Spaghetti sort

 Spaghetti sort is a linear-time, analog algorithm for sorting a sequence of items, introduced by A. K. Dewdney in his Scientific American column.
 This algorithm sorts a sequence of items requiring O(n) stack space in a stable manner.
-It requires a parallel processor.
+It requires a parallel processor, which is assumed to be able to find the maximum of a sequence of items in O(1) time.

 Algorithm

 For simplicity, assume we are sorting a list of natural numbers.
 The sorting method is illustrated using uncooked rods of spaghetti: